greyhats13/phl-store/README.md

     autoplan:
       when_modified: ["*.tf*"]
 ```
-If not listed, Atlantis won’t run autoplan and apply on changes in that path.
+If not listed, Atlantis won’t run autoplan & apply on changes in that path.

 ### Developer Workflow

 Developers can now create a pull request with the branch name as a Jira ticket, like newservice/DEV-001.
 Then, make a pull request to master or main.
-Atlantis will run autoplan and show the plan in the pull request.
-After reviewing and approving, Atlantis will apply the infrastructure changes defined in the pull request.
+Atlantis will run autoplan & show the plan in the pull request.
+After reviewing & approving, Atlantis will apply the infrastructure changes defined in the pull request.

 ### Deploying Service using GitOps